make-all/tuya-local/README.md

 [as per the instructions below](#finding-your-device-id-and-local-key).

 At the end of this step, an attempt is made to connect to the device and see if it returns any data.
-For tuya protocol version 3.3 devices, success at this point indicates that all settings you have supplied are correct, but for protocol version 3.1 devices, the local key is only used for sending commands to the device, so if your local key is incorrect the setup will appear to work, and you will not see any problems until you try to control your device.
-Note that each time you pair the device, the local key changes, so if you obtained the local key using the instructions linked above, then repaired with your manufacturer's app, then the key will have changed already.
+For tuya protocol version 3.1 devices, the local key is only used for sending commands to the device, so if your local key is incorrect the setup will appear to work, and you will not see any problems until you try to control your device.
+For more recent Tuya protocol versions, the local key is used to decrypt received data as well, so an incorrect key will be detected at this step and cause an immediate failure.
+Note that each time you pair the device, the local key changes, so if you obtained the local key using the instructions below, then re-paired with your manufacturer's app, then the key will have changed already.

 ### Stage Two